Center-for-AI-Innovation/Illinois-Chat/README.md

 sudo bash init.sh
 ```
 This will:
 * Create a `.env` file.
-You can customize this later to change the default passwords.
+You can customize this later to change the default passwords
-* Initialize all our databases (Redis, Minio, Qdrant, Postgres/Suapabse)
+* Initialize all our databases (Redis, Minio, Qdrant, Postgres)
-* Start the backend service running on http://localhost:3012 To customize HTTP port used as the main entrypoint, set the `FLASK_PORT` variabel in your `.env`.
+* Start the backend service running on http://localhost:8000

 To start fresh, you can use: